Y-Maruya/AHCAL-analyse/README.md

 ## Dependencies

 - ROOT
-- HDF5 (not need for faser analysis)
+- (HDF5 (not need for faser analysis, for converting the simulation data))

 With lxplus.cern.ch, no need to load LCG.
 You don't need to source something